 Thereafter he lived quietly at Clenennau and when he died in 1666, John Owen was buried in Penmorfa Church, which came into the care of the Friends in 1999.

-Visit Penmorfa to marvel at Sir John’s elaborate memorial (pictured left) – an alabaster cartouche, the work of Robert Wynne of Ruthin, erected c.1700 by his granddaughter.
-In elegant, if somewhat flowery Latin, she records his eventful life (and a translation is provided for visitors to the church).
+Visit Penmorfa to marvel at Sir John’s elaborate memorial (pictured right) – an alabaster cartouche, the work of Robert Wynne of Ruthin, erected c.1700 by his granddaughter.
+In elegant, if somewhat flowery Latin, she records his eventful life (a translation is provided below):

 It is from this memorial, and from his own papers, which he carefully preserved, that we know what we do about ‘this outstanding man’ – a Welsh Musketeer!